 Typically, a motorist will first be placed under arrest, handcuffed, and transported to a local hospital where the blood is drawn.
 When the motorist gets to the hospital, they are signed in and then taken to an area where a phlebotomist will draw their blood.
 Then, they will give the blood to the officer.
-A lot of people call the hospital and ask what their result was, but the reality is that the hospital will give the blood to the officer who will take it back to the police station, refrigerate it (hopefully) and then take it to either the county crime lab or the state police crime lab for analysis.
-If drugs are involved, the police will sometimes send the blood out to a lab in Philadelphia for the determination of what drugs, if any, were in the blood.
+Many people call the hospital and ask about the result.
+But, the hospital gives the blood to the officer who takes it back to the police station, refrigerate it (hopefully) and then take it to either the county crime lab or the state police crime lab for analysis.
+If drugs are involved, the police will sometimes send the blood out to a lab in Philadelphia for determining what drugs were in the blood.

 Roving DUI patrols are becoming more prevalent.
 This means that the police will put a phlebotomist in one of the local police departments, and all the DUI arrests on a given night will be taken to that police department so that the phlebotomist can draw the blood.
 It will be packaged there and left for the officer to take to the county crime lab for analysis.

 When Is A Blood Test Used Over A Breath Test In a DUI Case?